 Parents and students are highly encouraged to visit the CDC website to stay abreast of any immunization requirements or recommendations related to each trip.

 Parents are welcome to purchase additional trip insurance if they so desire.
-Parents can coordinate with trip chaperones about the possibility of using frequent flier miles to pay for the flight portion of their child’s travel (where available).
+Parents can coordinate with program leaders about the possibility of using frequent flier miles to pay for the flight portion of their child’s travel (where available).

 Sports and Other Parker Commitments